4.28.2010

 This brings me to the subject of toilet paper.

-I used to spend a considerable amount of time at a friends home.
+I used to spend a considerable amount of time at a friends home when I was younger.
 His Mom bought the cheapest toilet paper on the planet.
 I think it was called "see through soft-wipes."
 When the unfortunate occasion arose where I had to drop a deuce in his house, I always dreaded what I called wiping with "60 grit."

 Just because it's called an ass-hole doesn't mean we need to treat it like one.